PurnaChandar26/Machine-Learning-notes/README.md

 - And much more!

-Navigate to the [Artificial Neural Networks (ANNs)](./Artificial%20Neural%20Networks%20(ANNs)) section to strengthen your understanding of this core component of deep learning.
+Navigate to the Artificial Neural Networks (ANNs) section to strengthen your understanding of this core component of deep learning.

+## Contributions:
-**Contributions**: If you have any corrections, suggestions, or additional content that you'd like to contribute, please submit a pull request.
+If you have any corrections, suggestions, or additional content that you'd like to contribute, please submit a pull request.
 We welcome collaboration to make these notes even more informative and helpful.